Myriad-Dreamin/shiroa/contrib/typst/gh-pages.typ

 // This is important for shiroa to produce a responsive layout
 // and multiple targets.
 #import "@preview/shiroa:0.2.3": (
-  get-page-width, html-support, is-html-target, is-pdf-target, is-web-target, plain-text, shiroa-sys-target, templates, )
+  get-page-width, is-html-target, is-pdf-target, is-web-target, plain-text, shiroa-sys-target, templates, )
 #import templates: *

-#import html-support: *
+/// The site theme to use.
+If we renders to static HTML, it is suggested to use `starlight`.
+/// otherwise, since `starlight` with dynamic SVG HTML is not supported, `mdbook` is used.
+/// The `is-html-target(exclude-wrapper: true)` is currently a bit internal so you shouldn't use it other place.

-#let web-theme = "starlight"
+#let web-theme = if is-html-target(exclude-wrapper: true) { "starlight" } else { "mdbook" }
+#let is-starlight-theme = web-theme == "starlight"

 // Metadata
 #let page-width = get-page-width()